sakai-mirror/melete/readme/readme_upgrade.txt

    with their corresponding Oracle versions, located at /patch/migrate_oracle.txt

 5. Compile Melete
+   In the /pom.xml file, set the version to your sakai version.
+   Eg. If your sakai version is 2.5.0, in /pom.xml, you would have:
+     <version>2.5.0</version>

      On the command prompt, go to the melete source directory which you placed under sakai and run maven commands just like you did for sakai.